Liko0o0/Minesweeper---Python-Tkinter/README.md

 # MINESWEEPER GAME

-### Using python and tkinter

 A minesweeper game written in python using tkinter (Only in French for now).

 ## **HOW TO RUN THE GAME:**
-- Install the latest release and open "minesweeper.EXE".
+- Install the latest release
+- open "minesweeper.EXE"

 ## **SCREENS OF THE GAME:**